The Curse Tablets

 - The Temple Pediment of the Temple Sulis Minerva

-- This Temple Pediment was once on the front of the “Temple of the Temple Sulis Minerva” at Bath, England and is one of the few genuinely classical temples from Roman Britain to have been discovered.
-Nearly 2,000 years ago it housed that the statue of the goddess Sulis Minerva.
+- This Temple Pediment was once on the front of the “Temple of the Temple Sulis Minerva” at Bath, England, and is one of the few genuinely classical temples from Roman Britain to have been discovered.
+Nearly 2,000 years ago, it housed that the statue of the goddess Sulis Minerva.
 The pediment carries the image of a fearsome head, carved in local Bath stone, which is thought to be the Gorgon’s Head, a potent symbol of the goddess Sulis Minerva.

 - Gilt bronze head of the goddess Sulis Minerva

 - Nearly 2,000 years ago, this golden bronze head graced the “Temple Sulis Minerva” at Bath.
 The Temple Sulis Minerva is one of the few genuinely classical Roman temples to have been discovered in Britain.
-In pre-Roman times, during the Celtic polytheism practised in Britain, the goddess Sulis was worshipped at the Bath thermal springs as a local deity.
+In pre-Roman times, during the Celtic polytheism practiced in Britain, the goddess Sulis was worshipped at the Bath thermal springs as a local deity.
 After the Roman invasion, the local goddess was praised by the Romano-British as Sulis Minerva.
 It is assumed that this is the head of the goddess Sulis Minerva.

 - Hypocaust of the Heated Room in the Roman Baths

-- The Hypocaust of the Heated Room in the Roman Baths was as a system of central heating in the baths that produces and circulates hot air below the floor of a room.
+- The Hypocaust of the Heated Room in the Roman Baths was a system of central heating in the baths that produces and circulates hot air below the floor of a room.
 This hypocaust pilae shows how their heating system would have worked.
 These pillars of tiles supported the floor of this room, and the room was heated with hot air drawn from fire and circulated around these tile posts.

 - The Sacred Spring Overflow